absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub configure package`
 When a Package(either an Application or Library) is created in Subatomic, there are no details captured about how it should be built or deployed.
 It is just a piece of metadata describing the details of a Package's name, whether it is deployable, where it's source code lives etc. The user needs to then tell Subatomic how they wish to build/deploy this Package.
-Running this command presents the user with a prompt to decide what Package Defintion to apply to the Package.
+Running this command presents the user with a prompt to decide what Package Definition to apply to the Package.
 A Package Definition is a preset configuration file which describes the following:

 - The S2I ImageStream to use to build an Application.
 - The environment variables to set during the S2I build.